sampleAdi/Demo/README.md

 # Demo
-This is a new file for exploring Github
+This is file for exploring Github

 # Teacher
-Shradhha Khapra
+Shradhha Khapra.

 # Student
-Delte Student
+Delte Student h.